Blue Harvest: Production

 "Blue Harvest" originally aired on September 23, 2007, as the premiere for the sixth season of Family Guy.
 The episode was written by Alec Sulkin, who has been with the show since the fourth season.
 It was directed by series veteran Dominic Polcino, who has been directing for the series since its first season.
 Series regulars Peter Shin and James Purdum served as supervising directors.
 The episode's music was composed by Walter Murphy.

 Family Guy creator Seth MacFarlane explained that the reason they made a parody of Star Wars in particular was because the show's staff members were huge fans of the films.
 They also chose Star Wars because Lucasfilm allowed it.
 MacFarlane stated that creating parodies based on Raiders of the Lost Ark or Star Trek II: The Wrath of Khan was originally considered, but they assumed they would be unable to gain permission from the owners of those properties (in this case Paramount Pictures).
-Lucasfilm gave only one condition: that the characters had to look exactly like they do in the movies.
+Lucasfilm gave only one condition: that the characters had to look exactly like they do in the films.

 Clips of the episode were shown to audience members at Star Wars Celebration IV, where a panel was hosted by MacFarlane, Sulkin and Polcino, and executive producer David A. Goodman.
 The episode was also previewed at the 2007 Comic-Con International.

 In addition to the regular cast, actors Chevy Chase, Beverly D'Angelo, and Judd Nelson, musician Mick Hucknall, singer Helen Reddy, and political commentator Rush Limbaugh made guest appearances.
 Recurring guest voice actors Phil LaMarr, Johnny Brennan, Jon Benjamin, Lori Alan, Adam West, Ralph Garman, writer Danny Smith, writer John Viener, executive producer Steve Callaghan, Kirker Butler, executive producer Mark Hentemann writer Wally Wingert and Alec Sulkin also made minor appearances in the episode.